 Federal Direct Loan

 Students and parents may want to consider borrowing federal loans as an option for financing educational expenses.
 The U.S. Department of Education is the lender for these loans.
 Federal regulations require colleges to confirm a student's eligibility for federal aid.
 To comply with these regulations, all students at Colorado College must file the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov before the Federal Direct Stafford Loan or the Federal Direct PLUS Loan for Parents will be processed.
-If the student or the parent does not have a PIN to file the FAFSA, they may request a PIN at the PIN Website which will be used in the application process.
+If the student or the parent does not have a FSA ID to file the FAFSA, they may request a FSA ID at the FSA ID Website which will be used in the application process.

 The Federal Direct Stafford Loan Application Process for First-time Borrowers: